 In the fall of 2016, the Journalism & Mass Communications program became the Journalism & Media Studies program.
 The old program, which featured three emphasis areas, was streamlined to two emphases: The Public Relations and Advertising Media track became the Strategic Communications emphasis, and the Telecommunications and News-Editorial tracks merged to become the News and Multimedia Journalism emphasis.
-New and updated courses were created to better prepare students for work after graduation.
-Students not majoring in journalism are still able to minor in Media Studies.
+Please see below sections to find information for your major based on the program you are currently enrolled in.

 Journalism & Media Studies

 Applies to students accepted as a major in Spring 2016 and later.

 Bachelor of Arts in Journalism